-When completing the form, you’ll need detailed information about your finances, and will have to submit documents in support of your application.
+When completing the bankruptcy form, you’ll need detailed information about your finances, and will have to submit documents in support of your application.

 Certain sections of the application form relate only to the Minimal Asset Process.
-Should you declare that you meet the MAP criteria but are later found to be ineligible, you’ll have to use the ‘standard’ sequestration process and pay an additional application fee.
+Should you declare that you meet the MAP criteria but are later found to be ineligible, you’ll have to use the ‘standard’ bankruptcy process and pay an additional application fee.

 If you don’t meet the conditions for entering MAP bankruptcy, your money adviser or insolvency practitioner will issue a certificate of sequestration.
 This is valid for 30 days, and must be submitted with your application form and sequestration fee to the Accountant in Bankruptcy.